 In my opinion it is not possible to achieve a good level of quality without an adequate system, so the question would be is the quality face?

-There is a seemingly simple account which will give us the answer, How much us does not quality?
+There is an apparently simple account that will give us the answer, How much us does not quality?

 I do not think that a company quality system is capable of responding adequately to this question